 Traditional Russian Pelmeni Recipe

 Every woman has her own pelmeni recipe and technique.
 The one I always use is adopted from this website.
 First of all, this pelmeni recipe belongs to the author’s nanny who was a native Permyak – doesn’t get more authentic than that.
 The website gives very clear and thorough instructions on how to prepare pelmeni the traditional way (description is in Russian).
-I have added my favorite garlic to the filling but other than that I always stay true to proportions of ingredients and technology as it proved to give the best results time and again.
+I have modified proportions of water to flour in the dough slightly and added my favorite garlic to the filling.

 Beef and pork are used for the filling in 1:1 proportions.
 The ideal way to prepare it is to buy a whole piece of meat and grind it yourself.
 Years ago meat for pelmeni was chopped with a special knife in a wooden bucket.
 Today, though, using an ax-like knife in your kitchen seems a bit too complicated and messy, so grinder it is.